ersrohu/mingyues-daily-life/detective/part2/chapter4.md

 ## Author’s word
 This theme was made by a reader who provided the ideas to me and let me write this, I can only say so that I haven’t much knowledge of nuclear science, so I just end this up hurriedly.

 I believe that there must be some readers want to make complaints for that I wrote this too nonsensically, it can only say so that the author hasn’t the knowledge, ah!
 I’ll read more books and gain more knowledge.
-Or else the readers will start to make complaints again.
+Or else the readers will have started to make complaints again.

 Next theme preview: a missing case of a person.